-Here, we used surveys of tree communities across four different cities in the United States to quantify the differences in diversity between remnant forest patches in, and adjacent to, urban areas compared with built-up land use types.
-Because remnant forest patches can largely be considered as natural, compared with other more anthropogenic land uses, we use a multi-scale analysis, incorporating alpha, gamma, and beta-diversity.
+Here, we used surveys of tree communities across four different cities in the United States to quantify the differences in diversity between remnant forest patches in and adjacent to urban areas compared with built-up land use types.
+Because remnant forest patches can largely be considered as natural, compared with other more anthropogenic land uses, we use a multi-scale analysis incorporating α-, γ-, and β-diversity.
 This framework enabled us to examine the underlying mechanisms shaping biodiversity patterns.
-Specifically, we questioned whether the observed differences in beta-diversity could be attributed to alterations in species distribution across the urban landscape as opposed to shifts in the total number or relative abundance of species.
-First, we hypothesized that beta-diversity would be greater in built-up areas due to the introduction and establishment of a wider array of species through anthropogenic activities.
+Specifically, we questioned whether the observed differences in β-diversity could be attributed to alterations in species distribution across the urban landscape as opposed to shifts in the total number or relative abundance of species.
+First, we hypothesized that β-diversity would be greater in built-up areas due to the introduction and establishment of a wider array of species through anthropogenic activities.
 Second, we hypothesized that remnant forest patches would demonstrate higher biomass and carbon storage than built-up areas, reflecting the ecosystem services typically provided by more mature, undisturbed vegetation.